junxit/us-congress-bills-115/bill.md

     - **(ii)** by striking “an electronic communication service provider or a remote computing service” and inserting “a provider”;
     - **(iii)** by striking “images” and inserting “visual depictions”; and
     - **(iv)** by striking “commingled or interspersed among the images of apparent child pornography within a particular communication or user created folder or directory” and inserting “reasonably accessible and may provide context or additional information about the reported material or person”; and
-  - **(E)** in paragraph (3), as so redesignated, by striking “An electronic communication service provider or a remote computing service” and inserting “A provider”.
+  - **(E)** in paragraph (3), as so redesignated, by striking “An electronic communication service or remote computing service” and inserting “A provider”.

 ## § 3.
 Limited liability for providers or domain name registrars